 Patients and professionals alike are generally not used to using a patient portal.
 Questions occur, and we put hard work into answering these questions proactively through improving the user experience of the system, on screen help, an online manual, and other resources.
-However, delivering a portal at scale involves introducing a new system to many more users than other health I.T systems, which are designed for professionals only, and there will always be some of these users that have queries for us.
+However, delivering a portal at scale involves introducing a new system to many more users than other health I.T systems, which are often designed for professionals only, so there will always be some users that have queries for us.
 This workstream is our recognition of the importance of this area, and in it we help set up the most fair and effective support channels for each deployment.

 Our core mission

 The current supply and demand of healthcare in every health system is unsustainable.
 People are living longer, developing multiple chronic conditions, which are increasingly life-style related diseases and diseases that require self-management.
 PKB allows true self-management by providing a patient with their record, and tools to work with their clinical teams.
 Each clinical team is different, with its own sets of pressures, requirements, targets, and ambitions.
-We commit to providing clinical expertise to support each individual team in designing a workflow with PKB that complements their patient’s pathways, and allows the benefits of digital, patient-centered, remote care to be realised.
+We commit to providing clinical expertise to support each individual team in designing a workflow with PKB that complements their patient’s pathways, and allows the benefits of digital, patient-centred, remote care to be realised.